OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 ### Documentation

-R provides a standard way of documenting package.
-Each package has a *package manual* that documents every function and data set in the package.
+R provides a standard way to document packages.
+Each package has a *package manual* that documents every function and data set contained in the package.
 All package manuals are available online through the Methods Library website [^methodsLibraryUrl], through the package GitHub repositories, and for those packages available through CRAN they can be found in CRAN.
 Furthermore, from within R the package manual can be consulted by using the question mark.
 For example, after loading the DatabaseConnector package, typing the command `?connect` brings up the documentation on the "connect" function.

 [^methodsLibraryUrl]: https://ohdsi.github.io/MethodsLibrary